myaut/dtrace-stap-book/book/principles/viz.md

 ![image:oncpu](oncpu.png)

-We added process name to the longest bars, and it seems that `bash` process causing throuble.
+We added process name to the longest bars, and it seems that `bash` process causing trouble.
 We could discover it before, adding tags on histogram.